Celtic v Hibs on as 13 players isolate for hosts

 Manager Neil Lennon and assistant John Kennedy must also isolate.

-All 15 members of staff will also be absent for Saturday's Scottish Premiership trip to Livingston.
+All 15 members of staff will also be absent for Saturday's Scottish Premiership game at home against Livingston.

 Celtic stress that injured defender Jullien was the only positive case, saying they are "hugely disappointed" by the decision.

-But First Minister Nicola Sturgeon urged Celtic to "reflect seriously" on events that have led to the recent outbreak.
+But First Minister Nicola Sturgeon urged Celtic to "reflect seriously" on events that have led to the recent outbreak, while Hibs had a request for further testing to Celtic and the SPFL rejected.

 "I have doubts based on some pictures I have seen about whether adherence to bubble rules was strict enough."